Acupuncture: Modern era

 In China, the popularity of acupuncture rebounded in 1949 when Mao Zedong took power and sought to unite China behind traditional cultural values.
 It was also during this time that many Eastern medical practices were consolidated under the name traditional Chinese medicine (TCM).

 New practices were adopted in the 20th century, such as using a cluster of needles, electrified needles, or leaving needles inserted for up to a week.
 A lot of emphasis developed on using acupuncture on the ear.
 Acupuncture research organizations such as the International Society of Acupuncture were founded in the 1940s and 1950s and acupuncture services became available in modern hospitals.
 China, where acupuncture was believed to have originated, was increasingly influenced by Western medicine.
 Meanwhile, acupuncture grew in popularity in the US.
 The US Congress created the Office of Alternative Medicine in 1992 and the National Institutes of Health (NIH) declared support for acupuncture for some conditions in November 1997.
 In 1999, the National Center for Complementary and Alternative Medicine was created within the NIH.
 Acupuncture became the most popular alternative medicine in the US.

 Politicians from the Chinese Communist Party said acupuncture was superstitious and conflicted with the party's commitment to science.
 Communist Party Chairman Mao Zedong later reversed this position, arguing that the practice was based on scientific principles.
+During the Cultural Revolution, disbelief in acupuncture anesthesia was subjected to ruthless political repression.

 In 1971, New York Times reporter James Reston published an article on his acupuncture experiences in China, which led to more investigation of and support for acupuncture.
 The US President Richard Nixon visited China in 1972.
 During one part of the visit, the delegation was shown a patient undergoing major surgery while fully awake, ostensibly receiving acupuncture rather than anesthesia.
 Later it was found that the patients selected for the surgery had both a high pain tolerance and received heavy indoctrination before the operation; these demonstration cases were also frequently receiving morphine surreptitiously through an intravenous drip that observers were told contained only fluids and nutrients.
 One patient receiving open heart surgery while awake was ultimately found to have received a combination of three powerful sedatives as well as large injections of a local anesthetic into the wound.
 After the National Institute of Health expressed support for acupuncture for a limited number of conditions, adoption in the US grew further.
 In 1972 the first legal acupuncture center in the US was established in Washington DC and in 1973 the American Internal Revenue Service allowed acupuncture to be deducted as a medical expense.

 In 2006, a BBC documentary Alternative Medicine filmed a patient undergoing open heart surgery allegedly under acupuncture-induced anesthesia.
 It was later revealed that the patient had been given a cocktail of anesthetics.

 In 2010, UNESCO inscribed "acupuncture and moxibustion of traditional Chinese medicine" on the UNESCO Intangible Cultural Heritage List following China's nomination.